Azathothas/Stars/README.md

 ## PowerShell

+- [NeedsCoffee/Tailscale-Updater-Windows](https://github.com/NeedsCoffee/Tailscale-Updater-Windows) – Windows PowerShell scripts that will keep installations of Tailscale updated daily.
+Tailscale is an excellent peer-to-peer style mesh VPN based on the Wireguard protocol.
+See https://tailscale.com
 - [simeononsecurity/Windows-Optimize-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Debloat) – Optimize and debloat Windows 10 and Windows 11 deployments according to best practices for maximum performance and privacy.
 The ultimate script for enhancing your Windows experience.
 - [HotNoob/Oracle-Free-Arm-VPS-PS](https://github.com/HotNoob/Oracle-Free-Arm-VPS-PS) – Simple Powershell Script that automatically tries to create a arm vps in oracle cloud using OCI.
 Resulting in a work-around for "out of capacity"
 - [actions/runner-images](https://github.com/actions/runner-images) – GitHub Actions runner images